Featured image from Regular Lovers.

 Image from Le révélateur

 Garrel made four Zanzibar films.
 La Concentration, with Jean-Pierre Léaud and Zouzou, is nearly impossible to see.
 He was only 20 years old at the time, and these films manifest his immaturity, but they also highlight how remarkably talented he was from a young age.
 He went on to have by far the most illustrious career as a filmmaker of any member of the group.
 These early films attracted critical praise from Jacques Rivette, who aptly described his work as the offspring of Godard and Cocteau.
 Garrel later cited Rivette himself as a major influence.
 His other primary influences at this point in his career were Murnau and von Stroheim, and this is especially apparent in Le révélateur, which is probably the best-known Zanzibar film.
-It’s completely silent, filmed in striking high-contrast black and white, and contains some extraordinary images, but I find the allegory (a child brings the older generation into the light) heavy-handed and I wouldn’t rank it as one of Garrel’s better films.
+It’s completely silent, filmed in striking high-contrast black and white, and contains some extraordinary images, but I find it heavy-handed.
 Marie pour mémoire is his first feature.
 It stars Zouzou and comprises a series of abstract, interconnected vignettes where young people struggle against various forms of authority.
 The Virgin’s Bed is my favorite of the three, and is the easiest to access at the moment (last I checked it’s still streaming on Amazon through the MUBI channel).
 Filmed mostly in Morocco, it features the inimitable Pierre Clémenti as Jesus and Zouzou as Mary Magdalene and reimagines the story of Christ in the late 60’s political milieu (with the counterculture as the saviors of humanity, of course).
-It has the same issues with immaturity as the other two but it rocks so hard.
+It has the same issues with immaturity as the other two but it seethes with the energy of the moment.

 Deux fois (1968)